ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/0A3 MOVIEREADY.md

 #### Description

-Prepares a FMV movie to be played with [MOVIE][].
+Prepares a FMV movie to be played with [MOVIE](04F MOVIE.md).
 The second parameter is either 0 or 1, but I have no idea what it does.

 The movie that plays depends on which disc is currently active.